How to Improve the Success Rates of Email Marketing Campaigns with the Use of ‘Words’

 Your audience is a part of an exclusive community, who have access to special marketing information or offers.
 Remind them that!
 Here, marketing phrases like “possession” and “membership” work wonders.
 Consider the impact of phrases like “premium partner” or “for being a valued member” in an email.
 These words have a lot of potential.

-Value: Exclusivity serves as a reminder to the audience that they have been given the secret code that grants them permission to access special features.
+Value: Exclusivity serves as a reminder to the audience that they have been given the secret code that permits them to access special features.

 Convey the Perception of Urgency